 You carry the torch together

 Next, what I really like about the metaphor of the torch is that followers of Christ are not meant to carry the torch alone.
-You do this together with many other Christ’ followers.
-The torches spread much more light if you walk together.
+You do this together with many other Christ followers.
+Torches spread much more light if you walk together.
 Besides that, you might keep an eye on each other’s flame, which is a symbol of taking care of each other.
 “Hey, your torch smokes a lot!” or “Is your flame not about to go out?”.
 You might take responsibility for each other: “Do you still have enough oil?”

 The torch is meant to burn in the dark

 Finally, the most important reason why the torch is such a beautiful symbol, is that a torch only really makes sense when it is dark.
 Christians are not meant to stay at the places where the light already brightly shines.
-Is it not Gods desire that we go to the darkest places?
+Is it not God’s desire that we go to the darkest places?
 Especially these places where it is difficult to stay and where you maybe pay a price because of living a Christlike life?
 If you do not take the burning torch to dark places, where the light of Christ is not yet present, what is the point of having your torch burning?
-What is it a privilege to kindle the flame in another torch, a torch of someone who was used to live in the dark!
+What a privilege is it to kindle the flame in another torch, a torch of someone who was used to live in the dark!
 In that way you might share what you received yourself by grace and pass it on with gratitude to others.
-God is worthy that many more torches are kindled in Europe!
+God is worthy many more torches being kindled in Europe!